Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Can Attention Interpret Att-GNNs?

-We use the BA-shapes and Infection synthetic benchmark datasets, which also includes ground truth explanations. \textit{BA-shapes}~\cite{Ying2019GNNExplainer} attaches 80 house-shaped motifs to a base graph made from the Barab{\'a}si-Albert model with 300 nodes, where the edges included in the motif is set as the ground-truth explanation. \textit{Infection benchmark}~\cite{Faber2021gnnxaidataset} generates a backbone graph from the Erd{\"o}s-R{\'e}nyi model.
-Then, a small portion of the nodes are assigned as `infected', and the ground-truth explanation is the path from an infected node to the target node.
-We expect that edge attributions should highlight such ground truth explanations for the underlying GAT with high performance.
+\paragraph{Datasets.} We use the BA-shapes and Infection synthetic benchmark datasets. \textit{BA-shapes}~\cite{Ying2019GNNExplainer} attaches 80 house-shaped motifs to a base graph made from the Barab{\'a}si-Albert model with 300 nodes, where the edges included in the motif are set as the ground truth explanations. \textit{Infection benchmark}~\cite{Faber2021gnnxaidataset} generates a backbone graph from the Erd{\"o}s-R{\'e}nyi model; then, a small portion of the nodes are assigned as `infected', and the ground truth explanation is the path from an infected node to the target node.
+We expect that edge attributions should highlight such ground truth explanations for GATs with sufficient performance.\footnote{We refer to Appendix~\ref{appendix:dataset} for further descriptions and statistics of datasets.}